 He usually starts his day by making his bed, stretching, exercising, meditating, playing chess and learning something new.

 Giovanni — through the influence of the ancient works of Marcus Aurelius and Epictetus — advocate for rationality and being the best one can be no matter the daily struggles of life as opposed to choosing the easy option of following ideology or looking for a way to lash out at the world for being unfair.

-To put the user first before profits.
+- To put clients first before profits

 Types Of Contents Or Resources On LarnEdu